Joruus/dodax-comparator-chrome-extension/README.md

 ### Improvements
 - Translate into english
 - Make the extension available in multiple languages: https://developer.chrome.com/extensions/i18n
-- Use live currency rates to convert currencies
 - Improve look
 - Maybe order the results by price